nxdens/gpntk/notes.md

 # Organization

-in libexec or bin call app-spm which parses find the command called and finds the right json file
+in libexec or bin call app-gpntk which parses find the command called and finds the right json file

 ​	we will just add a command "run_spm"

-​	or maybe just make it a json file config thing?
+​	or maybe just make it a json file config thing? probably not

 app-spm calls API_GPNTK which sets up slurm command and parameters for BATCH_GPNTK